Three Notch Trail: History

-Phase III, a 2-mile long section from Chancellors Run in California, MD to FDR Boulevard in Wildewood, MD has been partially constructed in pieces by developers.
+Phase III, a 2-mile long section from Chancellors Run/MD-237 in California, MD to FDR Boulevard in Wildewood, MD has been partially constructed in pieces by developers.
 The central piece, stretching about 950 feet north from Old Rolling Road, was built in 2005 as part of the adjacent South Plaza Shopping Center.
 The northernmost piece, from FDR Boulevard to the driveway of the electrical power substation about 750 feet south along Three Notch Road/MD-235, was built around 2010 as part of the nearby Sturbridge Homes project.
 And the southernmost piece, which is the longest one at ~3400 feet long, runs north from Chancellors Run Road to a dead-end near 45440 Miramar Way.
 It was also built around 2010.

-Phase IV-B, a 1.8 mile section from Pegg Road in Lexington Park to Chancellors Run Road in California is being built as part of Phase 3 of the FDR Boulevard Project.
+Phase IV-B, a 1.8 mile section from Pegg Road in Lexington Park to MD-237 in California is being built as part of Phase 3 of the FDR Boulevard Project.
 Phase 3A of that project, from MD 237 to Buck Hewitt Rd was completed on November 14, 2023.
-Phase 3b is expected to be completed in 2025.
+Work on Phase 3b, from Pegg Road to Buck Hewitt started in 2024 and is expected to be completed in fall of 2026.

 In 2018, Maryland Governor Larry Hogan's administration awarded St. Mary's County $4.1 million from two separate state and federal grant programs for the construction of phase VII - the 3.3 mile section from FDR Boulevard in California to Rescue Lane in Hollywood, MD.
 In September 2023, Maryland Governor Wes Moore announced $1.2 million in additional funds for phase VII, as part of the Kim Lamphier Bikeways Network Program by the Maryland Department of Transportation.
 In December 2023, the St. Mary's County Commission approved matching funds for the grants that would allow work from the water tower at 24501 Three Notch Road in Hollywood to the Sturbridge Apartments section just south of FDR Boulevard.
+The project was to go out to bid in late 2025.

 Trail sections from John V. Baggett Park to South Sandgates Road, and from Rescue Lane to FDR Boulevard will be built off of the right-of-way, because there the right-of-way is used for the southbound lanes of MD-235.
 Originally the county planned to acquire additional land to replace the railroad property taken in order to maintain the linear continuity of the trail, but the delay in building those sections seems to indicate they did not.

+Phases XIV and IX are still to be completed.